-About virtual network gateways for ExpressRoute
+About ExpressRoute virtual network gateways

 Each virtual network can have only one virtual network gateway per gateway type.
 For example, you can have one virtual network gateway that uses -GatewayType Vpn, and one that uses -GatewayType ExpressRoute.
-This article focuses on the ExpressRoute virtual network gateway.

 When you create a virtual network gateway, you need to specify the gateway SKU that you want to use.
 When you select a higher gateway SKU, more CPUs and network bandwidth are allocated to the gateway, and as a result, the gateway can support higher network throughput to the virtual network.